 Provide Financial Support

-A number of our supporters have designated Green Works for a planned gift through a charitable bequest or beneficiary designation.
-These gifts ensure that Green Works continues to be a strong and effective advocate for our urban youth.
+FUTURE: Join others who have designated Green Works for a planned gift through a charitable bequest or beneficiary designation.
 Learn More.

 Write a Review

-We have a number of dedicated volunteers who help our students with service projects, and assist our Excelerate students with practice interviews and master resumes.
+We use volunteers in two specific ways; helping students with outdoor, environmental service projects, and assisting our Excelerate students with career exploration, practice interviews and creating master resumes.

-If you are interested in finding out about volunteer opportunities, please send an email to firstname.lastname@example.org.
+If you are interested in being notified of volunteer opportunities, please send an email to firstname.lastname@example.org.

 "I am very interested in Green Works' focus on exposing students to a variety of well-paid careers and providing these students with the tools to assist them to interact with those employers.
 These students are bright, energetic, and a part of Kansas City's future."

 Jim Eisenbrandt has been an attorney in the Kansas City area for 50 years.
 He and his wife, Lou, have served on the boards of several not-for-profits and have financially supported those organizations.